kvtam/Private-Eyes-Chrome-Extension/README.md

   6.Does not edit any other fields at the moment but anticipate this for a future update.

+ ////Version 0.5t update(You need an API key to use this version) -clicking on the vulpix now edits the fields and translates the first html textbox at the bottom. translated text comes as an alert you can copy/paste
+  -(CTRL+Shift+4) translates the second txt box in the same manner

 /////Future Ideas

   1. Get it to translate automatically using the DeepL API *DONE